wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/DataVisualization/DataVisualization-OpenSource-List.md

 - [cssfx #Project#](https://cssfx.dev/): A carefully crafted collection designed with a focus on fluidity, simplicity, and ease of use.
 Powered by CSS with minimal markup.
 Completely open source and MIT licensed.

+- [CssCo](http://www.cssco.co/): Photographic filters made with CSS, inspired by VSCO and CSSgram.

 ## Tween Animation | 补间动画

 - [react-motion #Project#](https://github.com/chenglou/react-motion): A spring that solves your animation problems.